Skip to content

 Midnite 1 / Team Leader Captain Juho Tervahartiala

-Captain Juho Tervahartiala, aged 34, will continue as the team leader for his second season flying aircraft no. 1.
-For Tervahartiala, who used to fly no.3 on the right wing, this is the fifth consecutive year on the display team.
+Captain Juho Tervahartiala, aged 35, will continue as the team leader for his third season flying aircraft no. 1.
+For Tervahartiala, who used to fly no.3 on the right wing, this is the sixth consecutive year on the display team.
 Juho comes from Raisio and graduated from Raisio High School in 2007.
 Prior to being admitted to the Pilot Reserve Officer Course, Juho served in the Navy for 6 months.

 In 2009, after completing Pilot Reserve Officer Course 83, Juho was selected for Cadet Course 96 to continue his studies pursuing the career of a military pilot.
 When his primary and basic training on the Vinka and two years of academic studies were over, Juho went to the former Training Air Wing in Kauhava in autumn 2011.
 Following basic Hawk training, he graduated as an officer in the autumn of 2012.
 His Hawk training continued after graduation in Kauhava, and in the autumn of 2014 he enrolled into the flight instructor training programme at the Air Force Academy.

-When the Hawks were redeployed to the Air Force Academy in the beginning of 2015, Tervahartiala carried on his service in Tikkakoski becoming a Hawk flight instructor at Fighter Squadron 41.
-Juho currently serves at the squadron as the Deputy Commander of the 2nd Flight.
-Thus far, Juho has amassed a total of about 1600 flight hours, of which over 1200 on the Hawk.
+After the Hawks transferred to the Air Force Academy at the beginning of 2015, Juho Tervahartiala continued to serve as a Hawk instructor at Fighter Squadron 41 in Tikkakoski.
+Juho is currently working in the squadron as Deputy Commander of the 1st Flight.
+So far, he has accumulated around 1,700 hours of flying experience, almost 1,300 hours of which are in the Hawk.

 During his free time, Juho keeps busy with his family and various motor vehicles involving disassembly and repair work.
 In winter, you might spot Juho at Laajavuori on his skis and in summer along the trails on his mountain bike.